terraform-google-modules/terraform-google-log-export/examples/bq-log-alerting/README.md

 **Note 1:** The selected Google App Engine region cannot be changed after creation.

 **Note 2:** On deployment a Security Command Center Source called "BQ Log Alerts" will be created.
-If this source already exist due to the solution been deployed at least once before,  obtain the existing Source name to be used in the terraform variable **source_name**.
+If this source already exist due to the submodule been deployed at least once before, you need to obtain the existing Source name to be used in the terraform variable **source_name**.
 Run:

 ```shell
 gcloud scc sources describe <ORG_ID> \